And five myths that you need to get out of your head

 People have access to ‘showers’ (I’m using it in the loosest way possible here).
-From RVs to portable sun showers, to large scale camp showers, to washing in a soapy bucket; people bathe.
+From RVs to portable sun showers, large-scale camp showers, to washing in a soapy bucket, people bathe.
 Maybe not as much as they should, but most do.

 Sure, some folks are deep into their mystical journey.
 They’ll leave camp and return several days later covered in multiple layers of playa, sunscreen, sweat, tears, unicorn juice, and glitter.